-growth regulating Phytohormon (Plant hormone), which was discovered in 1926 in Japan has been discovered.
-At that time, a rice disease was known, which was known in Japan under the name "crazy rice seedlings".
-Among other things, the plants grow extremely fast.
-As a cause or this process triggering messenger substance could make a substance that is excreted by a fungus parasitizing on the plants (Gibberella fujikuroi).
-In 1956, it was then possible to isolate a gibberellin from plants, today we know about 110 different species.
-Also at Rebstock are such hormones in their natural form in the roots, Scroll and berry seeds available.
-This controls growth, seed formation and germination.
-Since the 1970s gibberellins are used in the production of table grapes used.
-These will be during the blossom and sprinkled shortly afterwards with gibberellin to produce fewer but larger berries.
+growth regulating Phytohormon (Plant hormone), which in 1926 in Japan has been discovered.
+At that time, a rice disease was examined, which was known in Japan under the name "crazy rice seedlings".
+Among other things, the plants grow extremely quickly.
+As the cause or this process triggering messenger substance could be identified that is excreted by a fungus parasitizing on the plants (Gibberella fujikuroi).
+In 1956 it was possible to isolate a gibberellin from plants, today there are over 110 different species known.
+Also at Rebstock are such hormones in their natural form in the roots, Scroll and berry kernels present.
+This controls route growth, seed formation and germination.
+Gibberellins have been used in the production of.
+Since the 1970s table grapes used.
+These will be used during the blossom and sprayed with Gibberellin shortly afterwards to produce fewer but larger berries.

-Especially seedless Varieties respond, such as the Sultana, This has also been common practice in fruit growing for some time.
-For some years there have been intensive attempts to use gibberellins in viticulture.
-The goal is to lockerbeerigegrapes to obtain.
-This could be an alternative to the very manual and labor intensive manual thin out his.
-In addition, the risk of being bowed is a factor of Botrytis and others fungal diseases greatly reduced.
-That would be especially true for narrow-grape red wines like St. Laurent or Pinot Noir advantageous.
-A disadvantage of the much larger berries is a less favorable ratio of juice to berry skin.
-In the graph, the effect becomes different depending on the amount of gibberellin Inter Nodien and flower sizes shown.
-Plant hormones such as gibberellin belong to the large group of Plant strengtheners as part of a gentle pest Management or.
-Organic (Ecological) viticulture,
+Especially seedless Varieties respond, such as the Sultana, This has also been common in fruit growing for some time.
+For several years there have been intensive attempts to use gibberellins in viticulture.
+The goal is lockerbeerigegrapes to obtain.
+This could be an alternative to the very time-consuming and labor-intensive manual process thin out his.
+In addition, looseness increases the risk of Botrytis and others fungal diseases greatly reduced.
+That would be especially the case with narrow-berry red wine varieties such as St. Laurent or Pinot Noir advantageous.
+A disadvantage of the significantly larger berries is an unfavorable ratio of juice to berry skin.
+In the graphic, the effect is different depending on the amount of Gibberellin inter Nodien and flower sizes shown.
+Plant hormones such as Gibberellin belong to the large group of Plant strengtheners as part of a gentle pest Management respectively.
+Organic (ecological) viticulture,